K.J Choi

 From - 1994, To - Present

-K.J Choi Bio
+K.J.
+Choi Bio

-Choi Kyung-Ju, commonly known as K.J.
-Choi, is a South Korean professional golfer who currently plays on the PGA Tour Champions.
-Since turning professional in 1994, he has won more than thirty professional golf tournaments worldwide, including eight on the PGA Tour.
-His most notable victory came at the 2011 Players Championship, and he has spent 40 weeks in the top-10 of the world rankings.
+Since turning professional in 1994, Choi has captured more than thirty professional tournament victories worldwide, including eight on the PGA Tour.
+His most celebrated triumph came at the 2011 Players Championship, and he has spent 40 weeks inside the world top ten.
+Respected for his resilience, discipline, and generosity, he is widely regarded as one of the most influential Asian golfers of his era.

 Early Life and Background